GSTR 3B is the latest buzz in the field of GST and you may be having some of the following questions in your mind

 Remember that you are liable to pay GST on any advance received for providing taxable supplies even if the supply has not been given and tax invoice has not been issued.

 Also, if any previous advance is adjusted in the month for which the return is being filed then such amount has to be deducted while calculation of taxable outward supplies.
 Do not forget to provide adjustment for Debit and Credit Notes.
 To know what is Debit/ Credit Note you can watch a detailed video at our YouTube Channel.

 (b) Outward Taxable Supplies (Zero Rated)

 Under GST, supplies outside India i.e Exports and supplies to Special Economic Zones (SEZ) are considered Zero Rated.
-So if you have provided any taxable supplies outside India or to a SEZ then you can fill the details in this section or else leave it blank.
+So if you have provided any taxable supplies outside India or to a SEZ then you can fill the details in your GSTR 3B Return in this section or else leave it blank.

 (c) Other Outward Supplies (Nil Rated, exempted)

 Notice carefully that here the word ‘taxable’ is missing.
 Provide the amount of those supplies which are either exempted by an Exemption Notification or on which tax rate is 0%.

 In this section you are required to provide the value of all the inward supplies which were covered under Reverse charge (e.g Purchases from an unregistered dealer) and on which GST was paid by you.

 (e) Non GST outward supplies

 Here you are required to provide the amount of supplies made by you which are outside the purview of GST like petrol, diesel, LPG, Electricity, alcohol for human consumption etc.